 [Motion #123, [1] and [188- 194]]

-Define HIP EDCA in UHR where a STA with Low Latency traffic may be allowed, based on TBD conditions, to send a Defer Signal (it is TBD whether CTS or RTS is used) to start a protected short contention for pending LL data
+Define High Priority (HIP) EDCA in UHR where a STA with LL traffic may be allowed, based on TBD conditions, to send a Defer Signal (it is TBD whether CTS or RTS is used) to start a protected short contention for pending LL data

 Conditions to be allowed to send a Defer Signal is TBD

-STA in HiP EDCA always use RTS/CTS as initial frame exchange and retry.
+STA in HIP EDCA always use RTS/CTS as initial frame exchange and retry.

 Duration of protected short contention is TBD.